 Board Certified Behavior Analyst (BCBA)

 The Department offers a program that allows students to become Board Certified Behavior Analysts® (BCBAs®).
-For this, they (a) take 225 content hours in areas such as basic principles, research design, assessment, application and ethics in 16 courses pre-approved by the BACB®; (b) complete 1500 hours of field experience supervised by a Board Certified Behavior Analyst (e.g., faculty member, doctoral student); and (c) complete the Master’s degree program.
+For this, they (a) take 315 content hours in areas such as basic principles, research design, assessment, application and ethics in 8 courses pre-approved by the BACB®; (b) complete 1500-2000 hours of field experience supervised by a Board Certified Behavior Analyst (e.g., faculty member, doctoral student); and (c) complete the Master’s degree program.
 They may then take the examination.
 Students interested in pursuing this certification should discuss this path with their advisor.
 Students interested in pursuing this certification should speak with Dr. DiGennaro Reed, who coordinates course requirements for the Department.

 Graduate Certificate in Community Health and Development